Arbonne

 I should warn you of a less than savory practice some reps use to lure you in.

-Several complaints have been reported that Arbonne reps promise you $200 worth of free products when you order at least $200 in products.
+Several complaints have been reported that their reps promise you $200 worth of free products when you order at least $200 in products.

 Except when you don’t receive it and try to contact the rep, they say, no, you have to spend at least $250 to get the free product.